agiertli/rhte-camelk-user-repository/README.md

 <br/>

-2. Start Artemis broker instance using `docker` or `podman`:
+__2. Start Artemis broker instance using `docker` or `podman`__

    ```
-   docker run --platform linux/amd64 -e AMQ_USER=admin -e AMQ_PASSWORD=password1! -p 8161:8161 -p 5672:5672 --name artemis quay.io/artemiscloud/activemq-artemis-broker
+   docker run --platform linux/amd64 -e AMQ_RESET_CONFIG=true -e AMQ_USER=admin -e AMQ_PASSWORD=password1! -p 8161:8161 -p 5672:5672 --name artemis quay.io/artemiscloud/activemq-artemis-broker

    (This command will start a broker allowing anonymous connections)
    ```

 <br/>

+__3. Connect `ArtemisIntegration` to the local Artemis__

 Next step is to alter our `ArtemisIntegration.java` to send generated messages to our broker.

+There are multiple options how to do this:
+- `camel-amqp` component
-There are multiple options how to do this - you could use `camel-amqp` component, or `camel-jms` with `qpid` library on the classpath.
+- `camel-jms` with `qpid` library on the classpath.

 Trouble is, `camel-amqp` is not yet fully supported at the time of writing this lab (12/2022) and `camel-jms` forces you to set up a ConnectionFactory bean manually, via code.

 While this is possible in camel-k, it doesn't create the best possible developer experience.
 Generally speaking, when working with (custom) beans is something which your integration heavily relies on, it should prompt you to re-think the design and decide, whether Camel on Quarkus wouldn't be more suitable option as it offers the _most_ flexibility.
 There is no _single_ right answer, single ConnectionFactory bean certainly doesn't disqualify usage of camel-k, but it's good to be aware of all the options.

 Instead of implementing our custom ConnectionFactory bean, we will be using `Kamelet`.
 Kamelets are additional layers of abstraction of camel components.
 They are hiding the camel component complexity and exposing strict interface to its consumers.
 Their consumption doesn't require deep camel knowledge - only the knowledge of the interface exposed by the particular Kamelet.
 They are also built for cloud native deployment, so the transition from locally running route using `camel` to fully fledged `camel-k` integration will be straightforward.

 <br/>

-3. Finish the Lab 1 by following steps below:
+__Finish the Lab 1 by following steps below:__

   - Execute `camel catalog kamelets | grep amqp`  to locate  amqp compatible kamelet
   - Use `camel doc <kamelet-name>` to familiarize yourself with the __AMQP Sink Kamelet__